 If only a single patient with ALS is confirmed to have documented cessation of additional muscle loss following a liver transplant, the basic premise of the Liver-Brain-Theory will have been validated: “Hepatic generated neurotoxins are the proximate cause(s) of ALS”.

 Confirmation of the validity of this theory should encourage others to concentrate on isolating and identifying the exact chemical composition and structural configuration of the ALS neurotoxin(s).
-A secondary corollary of the heretical Liver-Brain-Theory is that nearly identical neurotoxins will be found to be the proximate cause(s) of Alzheimer’s and many forms of Primary Dementia in addition to age related macular degeneration.
+A secondary corollary of the heretical Liver-Brain-Theory is that very similar neurotoxins will be found to be the proximate cause(s) of Alzheimer’s and many forms of Primary Dementia in addition to age related macular degeneration.

 Once the specific neurotoxin(s) causing ALS are identified with absolute certainty, worldwide attention must be directed to finding the nearly identical hepatic generated neurotoxins that Sachatello predicts will be confirmed to be the proximate cause of Alzheimer’s.
 All subsequent research efforts should focus on studies of the spinal fluid, hepatocytes, glial cell cultures and brains of recently deceased patients with Alzheimer’s attempting to isolate and identify the specific Alzheimer neurotoxin(s).